shuvrojit/ai-linguist/README.md

 ## Project Overview

-AI Linguist is a modern web application built with TypeScript, Express, and MongoDB that provides intelligent content analysis and processing capabilities through a RESTful API service.
+AI Linguist is an advanced natural language processing platform built with TypeScript, Express, and MongoDB.
+It leverages state-of-the-art AI models to provide intelligent content analysis, language processing, and text transformation capabilities through a RESTful API service.

 ## Architecture